anicksaha/machine-learning/codes/MLP/README.md

-MLP implementation with 1 hidden layer and ReLU activation.
+MLP(Multilayer Perceptron) implementation with 1 hidden layer and ReLU activation.